-Key destruction removes all private and public keys along with the user's identification information in the CA. When a key is revoked or expires, the user's information remains on the CA for audit purposes.
+Key destruction removes all private and public keys along with the user's identification information in the CA. When a key is revoked or expires, the user's

 4.11 ENTERPRISE KEY AND CERTIFICATE MANAGEMENT (EKCM)

 The starting point in any certificate and private key management strategy is to create a comprehensive inventory of all certificates, their locations and responsible parties.
 This is not a trivial matter because certificates from a variety of sources are deployed in a variety of locations by different individuals and teams - it's simply not possible to rely on a list from a single certificate authority.
 Certificates that are not renewed and replaced before they expire can cause serious downtime and outages.
 Some other considerations: